 Rilonacept (By injection)

-Treats cryopyrin-associated periodic syndromes (CAPS), including familial cold autoinflammatory syndrome (FCAS) and Muckle-Wells syndrome (MWS).
-Helps lessen the signs and symptoms of CAPS such as rash, fever, joint pain, and tiredness.
+Treats recurrent pericarditis (RP) and cryopyrin-associated periodic syndromes (CAPS), including familial cold autoinflammatory syndrome (FCAS) and Muckle-Wells syndrome (MWS).
+Helps control symptoms of deficiency of interleukin-1 receptor antagonist (DIRA).

 ArcalystThere may be other brand names for this medicine.